Resonant or asymmetric: The status of sub-GeV dark matter

 \subsection{Sensitivity projections}

 In figure~\ref{fig:projections} we compare the allowed parameter regions of the two preferred models, namely asymmetric fermionic DM and symmetric scalar DM, with the projected sensitivities of near-future experiments.
 For accelerator experiments we consider the single-photon search of Belle II with 20 $\mathrm{fb^{-1}}$~\cite{Belle-II:2018jsg} and the missing energy search of LDMX with $10^{16}$ electrons from an 8 GeV beam~\cite{Akesson:2022vza}.
-For DM-nucleus scattering we consider SuperCDMS~\cite{SuperCDMS:2016wui}, and the recently proposed DELight experiment~\cite{vonKrosigk:2022vnf}, which plans to use superfluid helium to reach lower DM masses.
-For DM-electron scattering we show the projections from DAMIC and SENSEI (both taken from ref.~\cite{Essig:2015cda}).
+For DM-nucleus scattering we consider SuperCDMS~\cite{SuperCDMS:2016wui}, and the recently proposed DELight experiment~\cite{vonKrosigk:2022vnf}, which plans to use superfluid helium to reach lower DM masses.\footnote{Very similar sensitivities are expected to be achieved by the HeRALD detector within the TESSERACT programme~\cite{SPICE:2023aqd}.} For DM-electron scattering we show the projections from DAMIC and SENSEI (both taken from ref.~\cite{Essig:2015cda}).

 We find that near-future experiments can probe significant parts of the allowed parameter spaces, but will not be able to explore the two models comprehensively.
 The reason is in particular that the relic density requirement can be satisfied for rather small values of $g_\text{DM}$ and $\kappa$, given sufficient resonant enhancement (i.e.\ sufficiently small values of $\epsilon_R$).